Saamnuur/Memory-Game/README.md

 The footer section includes relevant links to social media sites, this encourages the user to stay connected.
 Each link will open a new tab allowing for easy navigation and not having to lose anything that may of been saved on the game page.
 #### Features Left to Implement
 There are a few features that I would like to implement in the future, such as:
 - Different games, I would like the site to have a variety of different memory games so that users have a choice in which game they wish to play.
 The games would also be group together based on what they test, for example, audio tests would all be in one catogory, images test and text test, etc.
+- Different difficulty levels can also be added, so the images become more and more complex as you go along.
 ### Structure
 This site currently consists of one page, and is in the following order:
 -Title